fat-dragon/web/content/post/languages.md

 * We can (re)port SML/NJ, but the generated code apparently won't play well with some of OpenBSD's security requirements.
-  In particular, it sometimes wants to execute code from writable virtual memory pages.
-We can fix that, but it sounds tedious, and it's a big program.
+  In particular, it sometimes wants to execute code from writable pages.
+We can fix that, but it sounds tedious, and SML/NJ is a big program.
+We want to get to work faster.
 * We can port Poly/ML, which is a popular implementation, but that looks like a superset of basic SML functionality.
-* We can port Moscow ML (mosml), which compiles to bytecode and comes with an interpreter, but it doesn't appear to support all of the basis library, and it doesn't compile to native-code.
+* We can port Moscow ML (mosml), which compiles to bytecode and comes with an interpreter, but it doesn't appear to support all of the basis library, and it doesn't compile to native code.
 * We can look at MLton, which is a whole-program optimizing compiler.
 It has some support for OpenBSD already, and can compile to native machine code.
-The runtime is written in C, while the rest of the system itself (including the compiler) is written in SML itself.
+The runtime is written in C, while the rest of the system (including the compiler) is written in SML itself.

 MLton looks the most promising, but we need a way to compile the compiler.
-As it turns out, however, they support cross-compilation to C.  Ah, here we go: I can bootstrap a compiler for OpenBSD from another machine, in this case, a server running FreeBSD that supports SML/NJ, where I can build a native version of MLton that I can then use to generate C code from the compiler's SML sources that I can compile on OpenBSD.
-We will cross-compile the compiler to C from our working FreeBSD machine, then transfer that to the Fat Dragon where we will build a native SML compiler.
+But as it turns out they support cross-compilation to C;
+that is, we compile the SML sources to C code targetted to another platform.
+Ah, here we go: I can bootstrap a compiler for OpenBSD from another machine, in this case, a server running FreeBSD that supports SML/NJ, where I can build a native version of MLton that I can then use to generate C code from the compiler's SML sources that I can compile on OpenBSD.
+We will cross-compile the compiler to C from our working FreeBSD machine, then transfer the result to the Fat Dragon where we will build a native SML compiler.
 We will then use _that_ to recompile the SML compiler natively, and finally use that second stage compiler to build a third stage compiler that we will install.
+Easy.

-Initial generation of C is successful, we can compile the C code into an executable, but the resulting compiler binary crashes.
+Initial generation of C is successful and we can compile the C code into an executable, but the resulting compiler binary crashes.
 Attempts to get a stack back trace from `gdb` (the system debugger) yield gibberish; what is going on?
 The system message buffer